automl/auto-sklearn/doc/faq.rst

 Log files and output
 ====================

-.. collapse:: Where does Auto-sklearn output files by default?
+.. collapse:: <b>Where does Auto-sklearn output files by default?</b>

     *Auto-sklearn* heavily uses the hard drive to store temporary data, models and log files which can be used to inspect the behavior of Auto-sklearn.
 Each run of Auto-sklearn requires